Fbayomide/altschool-cloud-exercises/README.md

-# altschool-cloud-exercises
+## altschool-cloud-exercises

-This repository consists of every exercise i'll be engaging on along my journey to becoming a world class Cloud Engineer.
+This repository consists of every exercise i'll be engaging on along my journey to becoming a world class Cloud Engineer at Altschool Africa.